-Figure 5.3: Flight column averaging kernels.
+Figure 5.2: Flight Column Averaging Kernels

-Comparisons with the mean MLS profiles are shown in Figures 5.16-5.21.
-The MLS data were constrained to a 51-53°N latitude band, a 90-120°W longitude band and dates including August 27 through September 6th.
-Only the highest U of T FTS SNR fit for each microwindow is shown, which is M13 for ozone, $CO_2$ and $CH_4$ .
-For $N_2O$ and CO, the M14 spectrum gives a better fit.
+Comparisons with the mean MLS profiles are shown in Figures 5.3-5.8.
+Only the highest SNR fit for each microwindow is shown, which is M13 for ozone, CO2 and CH4.
+For N2O and CO, the M14 spectrum gives a better fit.
 The HCl microwindow shown is M13, even though the SNR is slightly higher for I13 because the HCl M13 fit yields a more stable retrieval.
-The fits are shown in Figures 5.4-5.15.
 In general, the SFIT2 and smoothed SFIT1 retrievals are consistent with the profiles generated by MLS.
-A more quantitative comparison between MLS and the U of T FTS can be achieved by applying the same smoothing procedure from Equation 5.4.1, but with $\mathbf{x_h}$ as the MLS profile.
-The resulting mean profiles are shown in Figures 5.16-5.21 and the column amounts over the 35 km to 100 km altitude range and percentage differences from the a priori are listed in Tables 5.3 through 5.8.
-The columns retrieved by the FTS and MLS differ at maximum by 15% for ozone, 21% for $N_2O$ , 16% for CO and 14% for HCl.
-The percent difference for spectrum M13 for $O_3$ is 0.03%, M13 for HCl is 3.4%, M14 for CO is 15%, and M14 for $N_2O$ is 19%.
+A more quantitative comparison between MLS and the U of T FTS can be achieved by applying the same smoothing procedure from equation 5.4.1, but with $\mathbf{x_h}$ as the MLS profile.
+The resulting mean profiles are shown in Figures 5.3-5.8 and the column amounts and percentage differences from the a priori are listed in Tables 5.2 through 5.7.
+The columns retrieved by the FTS and MLS differ at maximum